Tradition vs credibility: inside the Southeast Asian encounter that snubbed Myanmar - ExBulletin

 Jokowi, as the president is called, said ASEAN’s decision not to invite the junta to the summit had his support and that Indonesia had been behind the idea from the start.

-“Very good,” he said, when asked if he was okay with that.
-“We were the ones who suggested it.”
+A lot, he said, when asked if he was okay with this.
+He was the one who suggested it.

 Two of the sources who spoke to Reuters said there were fears that Min Aung Hlaings’ presence would deter other world leaders from attending East Asia’s biggest summit, due days later. the ASEAN summit.